denko-rb/denko-piboard/README.md

   - Internal Pull Down/Up
   - Digital Out
   - Digital In
-  - PWM Out (analog audio can't be used when PWM is)
+  - PWM Out (Analog audio can't be used when PWM is in use.)
   - Tone Out
+  - I2C (Must enable with `raspi-config` before use.
+Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).)

 ### To Be Implemented
   - Servo
-  - I2C
   - SPI
   - OneWire
   - Infrared Out